Financial Aid Policies

 • Follow the Academic Plan developed with a Financial Aid Counselor

-If a student’s appeal is approved for maximum time frame, they will be place on financial aid “time frame Probation”.
-While on time frame appeal approval (time frame Probation), the student may continue to be eligible for financial aid.
-To be eligible for subsequent enrollment period, the student must meet the terms of the appeal approval.
+If a student’s appeal is approved for maximum time frame, they will be place on financial aid “Time Frame Probation.”
+While on time frame appeal approval (Time Frame Probation), the student may continue to be eligible for financial aid.
+To be eligible for subsequent enrollment periods, the student must meet the terms of the appeal approval.

 • Successful completion of all courses attempted during the enrollment period with no withdrawals